TCP-HANDLER/TCP-HANDLER/README.md

 NOTE: For people who use this on Windows devices!

 U will need to disable Windows Defender.
 This is not yet verified application.
-Our team will get soon!
+Our team will get the certification soon!

 # Security